Life insurance with pre-existing medical conditions

 What information will I need to give to my insurer?

 In order to work out your premiums and decide if cover can be offered with a particular pre-existing condition, or without the need for a medical exam, simply complete a life insurance application and answer the medical questions you’re asked.
-If you give details of a health condition, you may need to provide more information such as;
+If you give details of a health condition, you may need to provide more information such as:

 Sometimes a medical report from your doctor may be required.
-Remember, your insurance company needs your consent before they can access your medical records and, if a medical report is requested, you will be notified, and will have 21 days to arrange a consultation with your doctor to review it, if you wish.
+Remember, your insurance company needs your consent before they can request a medical report from your doctor.
+If a medical report is requested, you will be notified, and will have 21 days to arrange a consultation with your doctor to review it, if you wish.

 Can a life insurance company cancel your policy if you get sick?

-Can I get life cover if there is a medical condition that runs in my family?
+Can I get life cover if a medical condition runs in my family?

-You’ll be asked about any family illnesses when you make your life insurance application, depending on the nature of the condition your acceptance terms may be affected.
+You’ll be asked about any family illnesses when you make your life insurance application.
+Your acceptance terms may be affected by the nature of the condition.

 A life insurance medical can be an important way of making sure you get the right level of cover at premiums you can manage.